-- Dresses: Be sure to pack loose clothing from maternity sores that have buttons on the front in order to be able to quickly undo them for breastfeeding.
+- Dresses: Be sure to pack loose clothing from maternity stores that have buttons on the front in order to be able to quickly undo them for breastfeeding.
 Flowy dresses are best as comfort is key during this delicate stage.
 When going to the hospital, if you do have the time, wear loose clothing that is old as it could get stained by various fluids.

 - Footwear: Take slip-ons as they are the easiest to get in and out of.
 You can also carry socks in case you feel cold in the air conditioning.

 - Lip balm: Most mothers find that outside their labour room their lips start to dry out.
 Keep a lip balm to protect your lips from the air conditioning.

 - Snacks and drinks: Labour can sometimes extend for hours.
 This will be the time that you are glad that you carried some small snacks to help you through the pain.
 Sugar-free candies are a great snack.